dhh1128/vvp/spec.md

 # Overview

-Fundamentally, VVP requires identified parties (callers and/or callees) to curate ({{<curating}}) a dossier ({{<dossier}}) of stable evidence that proves things about them.
+Fundamentally, VVP requires identified parties (callers and/or callees) to curate a dossier of stable evidence that proves things about them.
 This is done once or occasionally, in advance, as a configuration precondition.
 Then, for each call, participants decide whether to share this evidence.
-Callers share evidence by creating an ephemeral STIR-compatible VVP PASSporT ({{<passport}}) that cites ({{<citing}}) their preconfigured dossier.
+Callers share evidence by creating an ephemeral STIR-compatible VVP PASSporT ({{RFC8225}}) that cites ({{<citing}}) their preconfigured dossier.
 This passport travels along the delivery route as an `Identity` header in a SIP INVITE.
 Callees share evidence by adding an analogous passport to an attribute line in the SDP {{RFC8866}} body of their SIP response.
 This passes a signed citation to their dossier in the other direction.
 Verifiers anywhere along the route check the citation(s) and corresponding dossier(s), including realtime revocation status, to make decisions ({{<verifying}}).

 A VVP call may carry assurance in either or both directions.
 Compliant implementations may choose to support only assurance about the caller, only assurance about the callee, or both.